cnopt/vehicle-simulator/README.md

 ```

 ## Documentation
 Documentation for the Web API is available [here](https://documenter.getpostman.com/view/10442312/SzmiWw6e).
+It contains all relevant technical information about each endpoint of the API.

+### Testing
+Speed was the primary objective for the application.
+As such, the project was tested extensively during development, using Postman's automation suite, allowing for hundreds of thousands of calls to each individual endpoint.
+An example test report, `test-report.html` is included in the repository.
+An in-depth look at these tests and how they were performed can be found in the dissertation.

 ## Software libraries used
 [Express](expressjs.com) - The server framework used in this project.